-A guest post by COSurvivalist, Samuel Westfall, about income to debt ratio.
+The following post by COSurvivalist, Samuel Westfall, about income to debt ratio.
 This is an important topic to know and understand, as your finances, and your credit, exist around this calculation.
-Thank you to COSurvivalist for providing this necessary information!
-Samuel has a great series about building a greenhouse that I hope you check out, after read this post of course.

 You have heard it before; you may have read it a dozen different ways, but the fact remains the same; you should have a higher income to debt ratio.
 There are literally a ton of books written on this subject, more websites than you can count, and they all offer different thought processes about this.

 (Tip: Improving your credit can save you money.
 Check out: How To Free Up Extra Money Quickly)

 Protect Your Credit And Your Wealth: Income to Debt Ratio

 While you can change jobs or careers to change your income, you make what you make, and that is what you have to work with.
 You can add additional jobs, but that may not drastically change your income.